-(a) Where good hydrological information, such as a specific water^ resource study or a long-term flow record, is available it shall be used to set minimum flows and core allocations in Schedule B.

-- (b) Where minimum flow regimes within a catchment associated with hydroelectricity schemes have been established by resource consent or plan provisions at the time the Plan becomes operative, such regimes shall be maintained in the setting of minimum flows and core allocations in Schedule B. - (c)(b) Where information described in (a) and (b) above is not available, the minimum flows and core allocations set out in Schedule B shall generally be a minimum flow equal to the estimated or calculated one-day mean annual low flow, and a core allocation equal to a percentage of the minimum as specified in Schedule B.
+- (a) Where good hydrological information, such as a specific water^ resource study or a long-term flow record, is available it shall be used to set minimum flows and core allocations in Schedule B. - (b) Where minimum flow regimes within a catchment associated with hydroelectricity schemes have been established by resource consent or plan provisions as at 31 May 2007, at the time the Plan becomes operative, such regimes shall be maintained in the setting of minimum flows and core allocations in Schedule B shall not adversely affect the minimum flows established by such resource consent or plan provisions, the setting of minimum flows and core allocations in Schedule B. - (c)(b) Where information described in (a) and (b) above is not available, the minimum flows and core allocations set out in Schedule B shall generally be a minimum flow equal to the estimated or calculated one-day mean annual low flow, and a core allocation equal to a percentage of the minimum as specified in Schedule B. - 4.32A Further discussions that have taken place with Council Officers mean that a new minimum flow value will be applied to the Whanganui River at Te Maire.
+This requires a slight rewording of the wording for Policy 6-17 proposed in my original statement of evidence to account for the new minimum flow that is to be set in Schedule B not being the same as the minimum flow regimes associated with the Tongariro Power Scheme that were established by resource consent or plan provisions as at 31 May 2007.